syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the type as ej.Ribbon.customItemType.menu or ej.Ribbon.customItemType.button to render synfusion button and menu.
+Specifies the type as ej.Ribbon.customItemType.menu or ej.Ribbon.customItemType.button to render Synfusion button and menu.